-Bounty is a brand of a coconut chocolate bar, launches by Mars company in 1951.
-Today is one of the most famous chocolate bar labels in the world, distributes on all six continents.
+Bounty is a brand of coconut chocolate bar, launched by the Mars company in 1951.
+Today it is one of the most famous chocolate bar labels in the world, distributed on all six continents.
+By now, the name of the brand has become synonymous with the best sweet treat from tropical islands.

 Meaning and history

-The Bounty visual identity is based on the chocolate bar’s main ingredient — a coconut.
-Everything, starting the typeface and finishing the background is a tribute to the tropical taste.
+In terms of visual identity, Bounty is pretty direct, as its logo concept is based on the chocolate bar’s main ingredient — a coconut.
+Everything, starting from the typeface and finishing the background is a tribute to the tropical taste.

 1951

 Mars introduced the chocolate bar in the United Kingdom and Canada in 1951.
-The original Bounty logo featured a totally generic sans.
+The original Bounty logo featured a generic sans.
 It was very bold, which provided excellent legibility even at larger sizes.
-And yet, the somewhat heavy feel and rectangular ends would have been more appropriate for a serious corporation than a sweet tropical product.
+The black-and-white composition looked pretty normal for its times, yet the exotic flavor of the product demanded somewhat more colorful and emotional, and this was brought to the Bounty visual identity with the next redesign.

 1991